gnars-dao/settle-or-die/README.md

 # Settle or Die

-Browser plugin to help you to keep track of Gnars.wtf auctions
+Browser plugin with an auction countdown to help you to keep track of Gnars.wtf auctions, beware the snippers!

 ![](https://www.settle.wtf/images/og.png)